sringe/CatINT/doc/flux_definition.md

 ## CatMAP

 The most advanced method of defining reactant fluxes is via a mean-field kinetic model.
+This requires to evaluate all fluxes via CatMAP, by setting:

+       species['H2']['flux'] = 'catmap'

+If any of the fluxes is set to 'catmap', a full CatMAP calculation will be started to evaluate the reaction fluxes.
+These will be passed to CatINT in order to evaluate the surface concentrations which again requires a CatMAP calculation.
+An SCF cycle is performed until convergence.